 Can more than two players play Bezique?

-In the traditional style of Bezique there can only be 2 players.
-There are other versions of the game, however that allow for more players such as Rubicon Bezique, for 4 people and Chinese Bezique, for 6.
+In the traditional version there can only be 2 players.
+There are other versions of the game, however, that allow for more players such as Rubicon Bezique, for 4 people, and Chinese Bezique, for 6.

 How many points are required to win Bezique?